Current Environment: Production

 Outstanding outcomes

-At the Department of Cardiac Surgery at Boston Children’s, we collaborate with our colleagues across disciplines to deliver the best care for your newborn – and we have some of the best success rates.
-Data taken from the Society of Thoracic Surgeons (STS) Congenital Heart Surgery Database.
+Our Department of Cardiac Surgery team collaborates with colleagues across disciplines to deliver the best care for your newborn — and we have some of the best success rates.
+(Data are taken from the Society of Thoracic Surgeons (STS) Congenital Heart Surgery Database.)

 Four-year survival